ericbiewener/vscode-vandelay-js/README.md

 ### Import type
 Select an available import, but filtered to show just Flow types.

-## Importing from node_modules
+## Importing from node_modules and Node.js modules
 Rather than try to actually parse and track all the possible imports in your project's `node_modules` folder, Vandelay JS simply tracks the ones you use.
 This means you'll need to write the import statement yourself the very first time you use a node_modules import, but the plugin will remember it after that and make it available for automatic importing.
-The same thing goes for node system imports.
+The same thing goes for importing Node.js modules.

 ## How to Use
 Vandelay relies on JavaScript configuration files, not simply JSON.
 As the below configuration